 Outpatient Surgery for Tubal Reversals

 Maximum of two procedures performed a day for the best patient results.

 We know you have many questions and we encourage you to ask and become as informed as possible.
 See frequently asked about tubal reversals.

 “10 percent of women who have had a tubal sterilization procedure would get it reversed if it was safe and affordable.”

 Each year, more than 700,000 women undergo a tubal ligation in the United States.
 This surgery is considered permanent, but thanks to advances in modern medicine with microscopic tubal reversal, many women can have this reversed and conceive again.

 Tubal reversal is considered the most effective way to become pregnant after a tubal ligation.
-At a fraction of the cost of IVF (in vitro fertilization) and with only two or three visits, we make pregnancy possible.
+Compared to IVF (in vitro fertilization), tubal reversal is only a fraction of the cost.
 One tubal reversal surgery can produce multiple sequential pregnancies unlike IVF that requires expensive sessions with each attempt at pregnancy.

 We are happy to say, a tubal reversal is extremely safe, affordable and essentially pain free.
 We know everyone worries about pain after surgery and may even avoid surgery because of this fear.
 That’s why we use the revolutionary Exparel injection, a numbing agent for pain relief.
 It makes recovery after tubal reversal surgery essentially pain-free.